ANGOSTURA: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Potential Substance Interactions with Angostura

 Angostura can interact with some prescription drugs and other dietary supplements, so talk to a doctor before using it.
-Angostura, for instance, may interact with blood thinners like warfarin and should be avoided by people taking these drugs.
-Angostura may also interact with other dietary supplements, such as valerian root or kava kava, that have sedative properties, raising the possibility of drowsiness or sedation.
+Angostura, for instance, may interact with blood thinners like warfarin and should be avoided by people these drugs.
+Angostura may also interact with other dietary supplements, such as valerian root or kava kava, that have properties, raising the possibility of drowsiness or sedation.

 Valerian roots.